CIoudGuy/Roblox-Devex-Calculator/README.md

 ## Support me
 Please ⭐Star the repository to support and motivate me to keep updating

-<sub>The website was written by AI and is under the [MIT License](https://opensource.org/licenses/MIT) meaning you can do whatever you please with it</sub>
+<sub>The website was written by AI and is under the [MIT License](https://opensource.org/licenses/MIT)